Welcome

 As the Order approaches its 700th anniversary in 2026, the UKR Train & Equip Project stands as a living expression of the Order’s founding values: honour in service, compassion in action, and unwavering commitment to those most vulnerable.

-The Teddy Trust is a small Herefordshire-based charity, run entirely by volunteers, that reaches out to help children across the world who have experienced the horrors of war, are living in extreme poverty or have suffered horrendous abuse.
+The Teddy Trust is a small Herefordshire-based charity run entirely by volunteers that helps children in over 15 countries on 3 continents, including South Africa, Syria, Turkey, the Greek Islands, Iraq and Ukraine who have experienced the horrors of war, are living in extreme poverty or have suffered horrendous abuse.

 Teddy bears have been distributed to children in refugee camps, schools, orphanages, projects for homeless children, attending feeding schemes, in refuges for women and children who are victims of domestic abuse, in hospitals and clinics and in centres treating children who have been subjected to sexual violence.